Home of Australia’s Finest Chopping Boards

 Wash your boards gently with soap and hot water, then leave them to air dry naturally if they’re wooden.
 A rubber or wooden cutting board should never be washed in the dishwasher.
 Rubber boards will be scuffed and damaged by strong heat and caustic conditions, while wooden chopping boards will warp.

-Every three to four months, or more frequently if desired, coat and polish your cutting board with a food-safe oil, we recommend grapeseed oil.
-It will aid in the prevention of warping and splitting, as well as the prevention of stains.
+Every three to four months, or more frequently if desired, coat and polish your wooden cutting board with a food-safe oil, we recommend grapeseed oil.
+It will aid in the prevention of warping and splitting.

 Smaller wooden cutting boards should be stored vertically on their edge to keep them dry and prevent warping and splitting.
 Also, ensure there are no remaining water or food residues on the surface of butcher-block style boards, which are larger, thicker hardwood cutting boards that you don’t move around.